 What is cocaine addiction?

-What are the effects of cocaine addiction?
+What are the causes and risk factors of cocaine addiction?

-What are behavioral therapies for cocaine addiction?
+What are the consequences of cocaine addiction?

 The consequences of cocaine addiction can be wide-ranging and severe.
 Physically, cocaine use can lead to heart attack, stroke, and other serious medical conditions.
 Psychologically, long-term cocaine use can lead to anxiety, depression, paranoia, and psychosis.
 Socially, addiction can lead to financial problems, relationship difficulties, and potential job loss.